NBISweden/toolsinfo/README.md

 ### Adding released tools

 Tools that are released should preferably be added to the ELIXIR tools registry [bio.tools](https://bio.tools) first.
-Bio.tools aims to catalog *all* available bioinformatics tools.
+The aim with bio.tools is to catalog *all* available bioinformatics tools.
 Since NBIS is part of ELIXIR, we should aid this effort by making sure our tools are included in bio.tools.

-After you have registered the tools on bio.tools, the script `_scripts/tool_validator.py` should be used to fetch information from bio.tools and create a YAML file.
-However, some additional that is lacking from bio.tools needs to be provided to the script in the form of a JSON-file.
+After you have registered the tool on bio.tools, the script `_scripts/tool_validator.py` should be used to fetch information from bio.tools and create a YAML file.
+Some information that is lacking from bio.tools needs to be provided to the script in a JSON file.
 For a hypothethical tool *myTool*, the steps would be:

 1. Install the PyYAML library, which `tool_validator.py` depends on.
 This can be done by running `pip install PyYAML`, preferably in